btsdigital/bot-api-contract/docs/pages/model/EditContainerMessage.md

 ## Description

-<p> This method is for editing a message with a type container.
+<p> This method is for editing container type message.
 </p>
-<p> On succes empty response with http code 200 is returned.
+On succes empty response with http code 200 is returned.

 ## Endpoint